deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/!KS Summary/!Knapped Stone Summary.md

 		* [[2.7.3 - Gaining Knowledge during the Game]]
 		* [[2.7.4 - Creating Knowledges]]
 		* [[2.7.5 - Example Knowledges]] REVISE
-	* 2.8 - Choose a Curse and a Blessing
+	* 2.8 - Choose a Barrier and a Bolster
 		* [[2.8.1 - Choosing Barriers and Bolters]]
 		* [[2.8.2 - Creating Barriers and Bolsters]]
 		* [[2.8.3 - Example Barriers and Bolsters]] REVISE